hbctraining/Pseudobulk-for-scRNAseq/lessons/08a_miloR.md

 ### Bee swarm plots

 Another built in visualization can be accessed with the `plotDAbeeswarm()` function.
-In these visualizations, each point represents a neighborhood, which are grouped together according to the `group.by` parameter.
-Along the x-axis, these neighborhoods are spread out according to their log fold change score.
+In these visualizations, neighborhoods are separated out on the y-axis by their annotation, using the `group.by` parameter.
+Along the x-axis, each neighborhood is placed according to its log fold change score.
 This clearly shows the distribution of significant fold changes across different groups.
+The color scale issimialr to that used on the previous plot.

-To begin, let's look at the change in neighborhood expression across our two conditions.
+To begin, let's look at the change in neighborhood expression across our two conditions. **What can we infer from this?
+Can we color points by celltype instead?** As expected, we see a clear FDR divide based upon condition as that was the `design` variable we computed the different neighborhoods on.??

 ```r
 plotDAbeeswarm(da_results, group.by = "anno_condition")